 Protect your Community

-For more information on how to schedule and host a flu clinic at your school or community location, click below for location guidelines, requirements, and how to request a date & time.
+For more information on how to schedule and host a flu clinic at your school or community location, click below for location guidelines, requirements, Covid 19 policies & procedures, and how to request a date & time.

 If you have additional questions, please contact us.